perl6-community-modules/perl6-IRC-Client-Plugin-Factoid/DESIGN.md

 #### Level-2 Implementation

-<span color=red> A possible future implementation can offer suggestions instead of a plain
+<div color=red> A possible future implementation can offer suggestions instead of a plain 'not found' message.</div>
-   'not found' message.</span>

 ## Viewing Revision History